 With his savings from a computer and printing shop, Santos purchased a piece of land suitable for backyard farming in Palawan.
 There, he established a productive farm, growing crops like pechay, lettuce, and bokchoy, which he supplies to local restaurants and markets.

 The increased recognition and support from the CAO inspired the Puerto Princesa HUCAFC to conduct monthly meetings instead of the quarterly meetings, as suggested in the Philippine Council for Agriculture and Fisheries (PCAF) Guidelines on the Engagement of Consultative Bodies (GoECB).
-Starting on March 2024, the Council is set to conduct a total of ten meetings this year, focusing on addressing the needs of farmer and fisher cooperatives and associations, including requests for drones, tractors, solar-powered irrigation systems, and training programs.
+Starting January 2024, the Council is set to conduct a total of ten meetings this year, focusing on addressing the needs of farmer and fisher cooperatives and associations, including requests for drones, tractors, solar-powered irrigation systems, and training programs.

 To better address issues in the fisheries sector, Santos invited the Puerto Princesa City Fisheries and Aquatic Resources Management Council chairperson to join the HUCAFC.
 The council also monitored DA-funded projects monthly to ensure that they remain beneficial to their stakeholders.

 Capitalizing on the falling prices of live animals in 2023, Santos introduced meat processing training to HUCAFC members involved in poultry and livestock farming.
 This skill development enabled members to diversify their income streams by creating value-added products such as tocino and longganisa.
-These trainings were sponsored by the HUCAFC and the MIMAROPA Regional AFC.

 Santos is a proponent of data-driven agriculture, believing that documenting every step of the farming process can lead to higher production and income.
 He aims to empower farmers through this technique and inspire others to start their own backyard farms.